10 Things You Must Do in Nebraska

 Another impressive Nebraska Brewery, Thunderhead Brewing Company, has a laid-back non-nonsense vibe but does a heck of a job brewing craft beer and red cream soda.
 I don’t know which of the two I enjoyed the most!

 Trevor, Thunderhead’s owner, tries exotic combinations with his beers such as Prairie Peach Wheat or the Jalapeño Ale, though Golden Frau Honey Wheat is the most requested beer.
-Thunderhead’s food menu offers bar bites and speciality pizzas such as Buffalo Chicken, Hula Hula (ham and pineapple), and Thunder Pie with chicken, bacon, alfredo sauce, jalapenos, and cheese.
+Thunderhead’s food menu offers bar bites and specialty pizzas such as Buffalo Chicken, Hula Hula (ham and pineapple), and Thunder Pie with chicken, bacon, alfredo sauce, jalapenos, and cheese.
 I’ll take them all, please!
-We visited the brewery in Kearney but there are two others, in Omaha and Axtell.
+We visited the brewery in Kearney, but there are two others in Omaha and Axtell.

 #8 Sip Delicious Wine at Mac’s Creek Winery & Vineyard

-Mac’s Creek Winery & Wineyard, in Lexington, Nebraska maintains 35-acres of grapes since 1999.
-Those grapes yield 17,000 gallons of wine, the second largest amount in the state of Nebraska.
-The award-winning winery practices vine-to-table sustainable craftsmanship and prides themselves on setting the bar high for other wineries and vineyards to be 100% pesticide free, which is not an easy task for fruit growers.
+Mac’s Creek Winery & Vineyard, in Lexington, Nebraska, maintains 35-acres of grapes since 1999.
+Those grapes yield 17,000 gallons of wine, the second-largest amount in the state of Nebraska.
+The award-winning winery practices vine-to-table sustainable craftsmanship and pride themselves on setting the bar high for other wineries and vineyards to be 100% pesticide-free, which is not an easy task for fruit growers.

-Besides wine, Mac’s Creek also makes amazing hard ciders.
+Besides wine, Mac’s Creek also makes terrific hard ciders.
 My favorite is the Crabby Abby.
 You can pair your drinks with snacks such as Bavarian Pretzel Sticks, roasted almonds, and Spinach Artichoke Dip.